-Make sure you turn the defogger off when the window is clear.
-Leaving the defogger on for a long time could cause the battery to discharge, especially during stop-andgo driving.
-The defogger is not designed for drying rain water or for melting snow.
+Make sure you turn the defoggers off when the surfaces are clear.
+Leaving the defoggers on for a long time could cause the battery to discharge, especially during stop- and- go driving.
+The defoggers are not designed for drying rain water or for melting snow.